x30unlimited/postpromoter/README.md

 Second, define a reversal price.
 For example, 25% of original bid price, set `reversal_price' in config file as '0.25'.

 Users will simply send encrypted memos along with the bid with the keyword "reversal" before post URL.
-For example, "reversal https://steemit/@example/my-example-post-to-reversal"
+For example, "# reversal https://steemit/@example/my-example-post-to-reversal" (notice the spaces between '#' , 'reversal' and 'post URL')

 ```